Chris Sligh: Career

 In November 2007, Sligh stated that he had signed a solo deal with Brash Music, an Atlanta-based independent label that is distributed through Warner Bros., Alternative Distribution Alliance, and Word Distribution.

 The album titled Running Back to You was produced by Brown Bannister, Stephen Leiweke and Will Owsley.
 Sligh's album was released on May 6, 2008 by Brash Music.
 The first official single, "Empty Me," was added to radio playlists February 22, 2008 and reached number six on the Billboard Hot Christian Songs Charts.
 The album debuted on the Billboard 200 at 190 with 4,000 copies sold the first week, the top Christian debut for the week.
 It has sold 54,000 copies in the U.S. as of October 2009.

 The album has mostly positive reviews.
 USA Today called Sligh "the most musically ambitious Idol to date" and popular Christian website Jesus Freak Hideout gave the album 4.5 stars (out of 5) and called it "...one of the year's best albums".
 Other websites including The Bridge Live, CMCentral, Soul-Audio.com, and others gave the album glowing reviews, praising Sligh's songwriting, the album's production, and Sligh's soaring vocals which set him apart from the rest of the pack.
-The album reached No. 190 on Billboard magazine's Top Heatseekers chart.
+The album reached number 190 on Billboard magazine's Top Heatseekers chart.

 Through 2008 Sligh toured relentlessly, with over 115 shows and over 150 other appearances (radio, TV, and web interviews).
 In August and September 2008, he headlined the Back to School Tour.
 The tour went to 32 cities, most of which were partnered directly with Christian radio stations.
 In December 2008, Sligh toured with NewSong on the NewSong Christmas celebration tour.
 The tour hit 18 cities from December 1–22, 2008.